 About the Centre for Theatre, Dance & Performance Studies

-The Drama Department (now The Centre for Theatre, Dance & Performance Studies) has a long tradition of graduating actors, theatre-makers, teachers and theatre practitioners.
+The Centre for Theatre, Dance & Performance Studies has a long tradition of graduating actors, theatre-makers, teachers and theatre practitioners.
 The centre offers both undergraduate and postgraduate degrees in theatre making and performance.
 All courses offered combine a stimulating range of practical and theoretical studies, which include acting, voice, dance, theatre making, stagecraft, production, directing and theory options.

 The CTDPS' resource unit, the Little Theatre is located on the Hiddingh Campus of the University, in the heart of Cape Town's 'cultural precinct' and near the loci of the film and television industry.
 The centre has beautiful premises on the Hiddingh Campus, a well-stocked library and access to the Little Theatre (270 seats), the Arena Theatre (80 seats), the Bindery Lab (90 seats) and other flexible performance spaces in the Hiddingh Hall, Playroom and Rehearsal Studio.